crpiano/pianolessonszurich.github.io/about.md

 >* Connects you with others.
 * Breaks barriers, brings people together, and creates beautiful communities of people that share the same goals.
 * Changes your life, makes you reconnect with your inner self, opens up the possibility of expressing yourself through a unique language, and creates an intimate bond between the music and you.
-* Creates a new appreciation and perception for the music.
-It gives you an understanding from the insight of it, and a way to express yourself through the music language.
+* Creates a new appreciation and perception for it.
+It gives you an understanding from the insight of music, and a way to express yourself through the music language.

 **So I have one mission... making music part of my students' lifes!**